Pork Tenderloin with Peppers

 • TOTAL

 The trick to the best pork tenderloin is to sear the pork on all sides before roasting.
-In our recipe, the pork is browned on all sides and then baked on top a bed of onions and peppers.
+In our recipe, the pork is browned on all sides and then baked on top of a bed of onions and peppers.
 Most often, you will find pork tenderloins sold in packages with two tenderloins.
 One tenderloin should generously serve two people and will most likely serve three.
 One note, “pork tenderloins” and “pork loin” are two different cuts of meat.
 Pork tenderloins are much smaller and take less time to cook.

 You Will Need